Philippine National Volleyball Federation: Formation

 The FIVB announced in January 2020, that it would send a delegation to end the PVF-LVPI dispute.
 The Philippine Olympic Committee (POC) then scheduled an election to determine the officials of a new national sports association for volleyball prior to the 2021 FIVB World Congress in a bid to end the dispute.
 The POC reportedly had talks that the contested positions to be divided among the LVPI, PVF, a third group called the Alliances of Philippine Volleyball Inc. (APVI), and itself.
 PVF President Edgardo Cantada rejected the POC's proposal Although several PVF officials defied Cantada's stance and expressed interest to join the elections.

 In 2021, the PNVF was formed with its first set of officials elected on January 25, 2021, in an interim basis.
 Ramon Suzara of AVPI was elected as the PNVF's president unopposed with Ricky Palou withdrawing his presidential bid.

 The PNVF was given provisional membership in the POC on January 27, 2021, with a Securities and Exchange Commission registration needed to be given full membership in the POC.

-In February 2021, PNVF gets official recognition from FIVB as the national governing body in the Philippines as the PVF was expelled.
-It plans to launch the league in July 2021.
-It has also received recognition from the Asian Volleyball Confederation, the Asia's governing body.
+In February 2021, PNVF received official recognition from FIVB as the national governing body in the Philippines as the PVF was expelled.
+It announced plans to launch the league in July 2021.
+It also received recognition from the Asian Volleyball Confederation, Asia's governing body.

+Operations

-The PNVF plans to organize its own domestic league separate from the two existing commercial leagues, the Premier Volleyball League and the Philippine Super Liga.
-The proposed name for the league is the PNVF Champions League.
-The PNVF announced plans to hold an inaugural season of a men's league in September 2021.
+The PNVF planned to organize its own domestic league separate from the two existing commercial leagues, the Premier Volleyball League and the Philippine Super Liga.
+The PNVF Champions League was organized.

+After being delayed twice, an election was held on November 21, 2025 with Tonyboy Liao becoming new president replacing Suzara.
+There was a failed attempt to bare Liao and Ricky Palou to vote and Suzara failed to get elected to any of the 13 available position for conttention.
+President-elect Liao's tenure began on January 1, 2026.